 Skillshare is a platform more like Netflix or Spotify.
 Anyone who pays to access the platform can access any of the courses, and Skillshare says you’ll receive between $0.05 and $0.10 per minute watched.

 Even though these platforms can help you reach new customers, you’ll need to promote them yourself in the early days to gather traction.
+Additionally, these platforms don’t share student’s email addresses, so there’s no way to build a connection with them and promote future courses.

 There are podcasts on almost every topic imaginable.
 Podcast hosts are always looking for fresh ideas to feature in their latest episodes.